Responsive design for vertical sites in the HubPages Network.

-HubPages is a small, engineering-centric company and relied on iterative development.
+HubPages is a small, agile engineering-centric company.
 Management set an ambitious timeline to launch 1-2 sites per week with the first launch planned in just five weeks.
 We had about a month to prepare the community for the transition, create information architecture and design requirements, and develop content quality standards to help moderators determine which of the hundreds of thousands of articles would be eligible to reside on the new domains.

 The HubPages Network homepage and category pages (which are essentially homepages for different content categories) were relatively low-traffic pages but presented an opportunity to inform and engage first-time visitors.
-To that end, the main design goals for the homepage was to enhance discoverability of content and more clearly communicate the identity of the particular site.
+To that end, the design goal for the homepage was to enhance discoverability of content and communicate the identity of the particular site.

 Leveraging Existing Frameworks

-We chose to employ the Masonry grid layout library for three main reasons:
+We chose to employ the Masonry grid layout library for two main reasons: